 Are overall fees low?

 Your overall fees as a trader is a combination of trading and non-trading fees.
 Trading fees include spreads, commissions, and overnight charges.
-Non-trading fees include inactivity fees, deposit/withdrawal charges, or currency conversion charges.
+Non-trading fees include inactivity, deposit/withdrawal, or currency conversion charges.

 If you want to save your time, you can speak to the forex broker’s customer support via email or live chat.